felixthoemmes/rddapp/proj/meet_log_2018.md

 - Tracey Sweet, editor of the software section of JEBS, emailed us to initiate a review of our package to be published in JEBS - the deadline for this is the first week of March

 - we changed the regular meeting time to be 1:30pm in MVR G62A

+## February, 14th

+- Felix and Wenyu discussed the possiblity of writing a summary function for mrd_est objects (results of MRDD runs).
+Here is a pointer on how to write summary functions for custom classes: https://stackoverflow.com/questions/18684229/how-to-get-summary-to-work-with-custom-class-in-r

+- Felix will write some help file materials for Irena to check, edit, and integrate into the Shiny app